thieu1995/EvoRBF/README.md

 # Theory

+**EvoRBF** is mind-blowing framework for Radial Basis Function (RBF) networks.
+We explain several keys components and provide several types of RBF networks that you will never see in other places.

-You can read several papers by using Google scholar search.
+You can read several papers by using Google Scholar search.
 There are many ways we can use Nature-inspired Algorithms to optimize Radial Basis Function network, for example, you can read [this paper](https://doi.org/10.1016/B978-0-443-18764-3.00015-1).
 Here we will walk through some basic concepts and parameters that matter to this network.